MarcelineVQ/LockPort/README.md

 - CTRL + Left click to target the player.
 - Right click to remove.
 - If no player is on the list the frame is hidden again (type /lockport to manually show).

+## Utility:
 - Type `/lockport summon` to fulfill the next pending summmon request via chatwindow or macro.
+- Set a keybind to do the same in the keybinds menu.

 ## Options: